-Guidelines for after-hours access will be dependent on the requirement of staff or other parties to access the grounds and facilities outside of school hours.
+School guidelines for after-hours access will be largely dependent on the requirement of staff to access the grounds outside of school hours, and any applicable groups that have authority to use facilities.

-Principals may wish to allow use of their school oval for community greenspace outside of school hours, but should be aware it can be very difficult to prevent persons from moving from the oval to arounds school buildings without a barrier such as fencing.
+Principals may wish to allow use of their school oval for community greenspace outside of school hours, but should be aware it can be very difficult to prevent persons from moving from the oval to around school buildings without a barrier such as fencing.

 Authorised users should be provided with a written notice from the school, which can be presented to security or Police.
-Any keys and intruder detection system codes provided to facility users should only give access to the areas for which they are authorised.
+Any keys and alarm system codes provided to facility users should only give access to the areas for which they are authorised.